peishanh/Bagel-Protocol/Dialysis and Electroporation.md

 4. DO NOT SUBMERGE!
 5. CAREFULLY pipette the entire 5uL reaction onto the designated spots (putting too much pressure on the membrane can flood it and lose your samples)
 6. Cover and let dialyze for 20+ minutes
-   * If you plan to transform the same day that you dialyze I would recommend getting an ice bucket and starting to thaw electrocompetent DH5a* cells from the -80 fridge.
+   * If you plan to transform the same day that you dialyze I would recommend getting an ice bucket and starting to thaw electrocompetent *DH5a* cells from the -80 fridge.
 7. After the dialysis, CAREFULLY remove the reaction and pipette into the bottom of labeled PCR tubes

 ## Electroporation
 1. Remove 0.1cm electroporation cuvettes for each mutant from individual packaging and KEEP ON ICE
-2. Aquire electro competent DH5a* cells from the -80 fridge and put them on ice
+2. Aquire electro competent *DH5a* cells from the -80 fridge and put them on ice
 3. Once thawed, add 25uL of cells to the very bottom (between the two silver plates) in the corner where there is no notch on the outside wall of the cuvette.
 4. Place into BioRad electroporater (only fit in 1 way) set to "Bacteria" and "Time ms" and hit “Pulse”
-5. IMMEDIATLEY add 200uL of media (TB or LB, NO antibiotic) into the cuvette to extract cells, transfer to a fresh strip tube or PCR plate.
+5. Use a p200 to IMMEDIATLEY add 200uL of media (TB, NO antibiotic) into the bottom of the crevice in the cuvette to extract cells

-c.
-Recover and Plate
+6. Transfer cells and TB to a fresh labeled 15 mL tube
-i.
-Incubate 37deg for ~1hr
+7. Incubate 37 degrees with shaking for ~1hr
-ii.
-On individual plates (not sure how to get around this) plate out ~200uL of each reaction

-1. I find it works best to do 12 plates at a time
-a.
-Add ~10 glass beads/plate
-b.
-Add the 200uL of solution
+8. Plate all 200uL on individual plates
-c.
-Shake to spread
+9. Shake plates to spread cells across entire agarose surface
-d.
-Turn plate and tap so beads are transferred to the lid, than pour out beads into 70% EtOH filled beaker.
-e.
-Move to the next row.
-iii.
-Dry plates at 37deg for ½ hr, lid-side up. iv.
-Turn plates so agar side is up and incubate at 37deg overnight
+10. Turn plates so agar side is up and incubate at 37 degrees overnight